gitana/alpaca/site/docs/fields/date.md

 ## Example 2
 Date fields participate in the validation chain along with everything else.
 Here is an example of a date field that is invalid.
+By default, the date format is MM/DD/YYYY.
+As such, the validation check will determine that the value of this date field is invalid.

 The <code>hideInitValidationError</code> setting is provided but it isn't necessary since it defaults to <code>false</code> anyway for editable views.
 You can set it to
 <code>true</code> to hide the initial validation message.